formancehq/formance-sdk-java/docs/WebhooksApi.md

 ## changeOneConfigSecret

-> GetManyConfigs200Response changeOneConfigSecret(id, changeOneConfigSecretRequest)
+> ConfigResponse changeOneConfigSecret(id, changeOneConfigSecretRequest)

 Change the signing secret of a config

 Change the signing secret of the endpoint of a config.
 If not passed or empty, a secret is automatically generated.
 The format is a random string of bytes of size 24, base64 encoded. (larger size after encoding)

 ### Example